 If you are flying to the region, there is a small general aviation (no commercial flights) Charlevoix Airport just south of Malbaie.
 The closest international airport is in Quebec City where you can rent a car or catch a bus.

 Le Massif de Charlevoix Train, which runs in the summer, is a scenic railway trip running from Quebec City to Côte de Beaupré and Charlevoix's coastal towns and villages.

 Charlevoix - Fast Facts

-- Distance from Quebec City: 93 km (an hour drive)
+- Distance from Quebec City: 93 kilometers (an hour's drive)